-Baking soda is a natural substance capable of softening water and deodorizing fabrics.
-Learn how to use baking soda in the laundry for a better clean, and softer clothes.
+Baking soda is a natural, alkaline substance that can soften water and deodorize fabrics.
+Learn how to use it in the laundry for a better clean, and softer clothes.

 How to Use Baking Soda in Laundry